tqtensor/vision-parse/README.md

 [![Author: Arun Brahma](https://img.shields.io/badge/Author-Arun%20Brahma-purple)](https://github.com/iamarunbrahma)
 [![PyPI version](https://img.shields.io/pypi/v/vision-parse.svg)](https://pypi.org/project/vision-parse/)

-> 🚀 Transform PDF documents into beautifully formatted markdown using state-of-the-art Vision Language Models - all with just a few lines of code!
+> 🚀 Parse PDF documents into beautifully formatted markdown content using state-of-the-art Vision Language Models - all with just a few lines of code!

 ## 🎯 Introduction

 Vision Parse harnesses the power of Vision Language Models to revolutionize document processing:

-- 📝 **Smart Content Extraction**: Intelligently identifies and extracts text, tables, and images with high precision
+- 📝 **Smart Content Extraction**: Intelligently identifies and extracts text and tables with high precision
-- ✨ **Markdown Magic**: Converts complex document layouts into clean, well-structured markdown
-- 🎨 **Format Preservation**: Maintains document hierarchy, styling, and visual elements
+- 🎨 **Content Formatting**: Preserves document hierarchy, styling, and indentation for markdown formatted content
-- 🤖 **AI-Powered Analysis**: Leverages cutting-edge vision models for superior accuracy
+- 🤖 **Multi-LLM Support**: Supports multiple Vision LLM providers i.e. OpenAI, LLama, Gemini etc. for accuracy and speed
-- 🔄 **Batch Processing**: Handle multi-page documents effortlessly
+- 🔄 **PDF Document Support**: Handle multi-page PDF documents effortlessly by converting each page into byte64 encoded images
+- 📁 **Local Model Hosting**: Supports local model hosting using Ollama for secure document processing and for offline use

 ## 🚀 Getting Started

 ### Prerequisites

-- 🐍 Python >= 3.8
+- 🐍 Python >= 3.9
-- 🖥️ Ollama (for local model hosting)
+- 🖥️ Ollama (if you want to use local models)
+- 🤖 API Key for OpenAI or Google Gemini (if you want to use OpenAI or Google Gemini)

 ### Installation